edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 This means that we would need a TCP Window Size of at least 2.1625 MByte to fully utilize the 100 Mbit/s link.

 We have seen, that in reality both the delay between sender and receiver as well as the TCP window size within the receiver are given.
 As we cannot change the laws of physics, the only value we can change is the TCP window size.
-Let&#8217;s shuffle the formula, to calculate the maxim bandwidth that can be achieved with a given RTT and TCP window size instead:
+Let's shuffle the formula, to calculate the maxim bandwidth that can be achieved with a given RTT and TCP window size instead:

 <img src="//s0.wp.com/latex.php?latex=bandwidth+%28Mbit%2Fs%29+%3D+%5Cfrac%7BBuffer+%28Mbit%29%7D%7Bdelay+%28s%29%7D&#038;bg=ffffff&#038;fg=000&#038;s=0" alt="bandwidth (Mbit/s) = &#92;frac{Buffer (Mbit)}{delay (s)}" title="bandwidth (Mbit/s) = &#92;frac{Buffer (Mbit)}{delay (s)}" class="latex" />

-Let&#8217;s use another example:
+Let's use another example:

 Round-Trip-Time between the US west coast (Las Vegas) and Europe (Germany): 173 ms